carbon-language/carbon-lang/mlir/docs/Dialects/Linalg/OpDSL.md

 index expressions of the operation instance.
 If no strides are provided the `default` vector elements are used instead.

-Attributes are currently limited to integer vectors and only accessible in index expressions.
+Index attributes are currently limited to integer vectors and only accessible in index expressions.
 An operation may have multiple attributes all of them placed at the end of the parameter list after the output tensors.

 ## Shape-Only Tensors